Recent Mold Remediation Posts

 Mold growth can affect any home in the Statesville community.

 The last thing you want is to discover mold growing inside your home.
-Besides being unsightly, mold can cause health problems, decrease the home’s value, and even damage the structure.
+Besides being unsightly, mold can cause health effects, decrease the home’s value, and even damage the structure.
 Yet many Statesville homeowners encounter mold growth at some point.
 While mold remediation companies like SERVPRO of Iredell County can help you address your mold problems, there are some things you can do to prevent growth in the first place!

 What Causes Mold Growth